SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

 No, there isn’t any constraint.
 I think it’s just a market that has rapidly evolved in India.
-When we bought this business, we had next to nothing business in EDP and now it is a pretty substantial amount in our gross sales value, you know, almost 100 crores odd.
+When we bought this business, we had next to nothing business in EDP.
+And now it is a pretty substantial amount in our gross sales value, almost INR100 crores odd.
 So that business is rapidly exploding.
-I mean there are some categories that are operating in like laundry, liquids, incense sticks, EDPs which are all rapidly exploding.
-So you know, you got to basically position yourself in super fast growing categories.
-And EDP certainly seems like a super fast growing category in this segment.
+I mean there are some categories that are operating in like laundry liquids, incense sticks, EDPs which are all rapidly exploding.
+So you’ve got to basically position yourself in super fast-growing categories and EDP certainly seems like a super fast-growing category in this segment.

 Sudhir Sitapati